-The Executive Committee of the Young Communist League has released a statement to mark Holocaust Memorial Day 2021.
+The Central Committee of the Young Communist League has released a statement to mark Holocaust Memorial Day 2022.

-The 27th of January marks the Anniversary of the liberation of the Auschwitz death camp by soldiers of the Soviet Red Army in 1945.
+Holocaust Memorial Day is observed globally on 27th of January, marking the Anniversary of the liberation of the Auschwitz death camp by soldiers of the Soviet Red Army in 1945.
 Nazi-fascism, the ideology which unleashed the most costly war in human history, is the same force which planned and carried out the mass extermination of over 6 million Jews which we know today as the Holocaust.
 Fascist death camps were also used in a coordinated campaign of slaughter against Roma, the disabled, ethnic minorities, members of the LGBT community, communists, socialists and trade unionists.

 While these crimes are almost unimaginable in their scale and evil, they were not the product of one crazed individual.
 Fascist parties rose to power first in Italy then in Germany Spain and Japan, as a response of the ruling class in those countries to the advance of left and democratic forces.

 Lenin explained that fascism is capitalism in decay.
 Unable to resolve its own contradictions, when confronted with crisis and the prospect of socialist change or even any erosion of their power, the ruling class will readily utilise fascist movements and an antidemocratic counterattack.

 It should be remembered that it was banks and massive multinational corporations, including British ones, that guided the Nazi Party to power in Germany.
 The fate of Germany’s Jews, minorities and democratic forces were of no consequence in their drive to retain power.
 Millions who were not tortured, gassed, beheaded or shot, were worked to death as slave labour for giant corporations like Siemens.
 The resistance and endurance of Jews and other minorities in the face of this horror is a testament to the indomitable will of working people.